This post may contain affiliate links. Full disclosures here.

 As a veteran pumper, you spend ALOT of time with your breast pump.
 There are many nights when you can feel delusionally tired, but force yourself to get up and pump anyway.

 During these twilight hours it becomes inevitable that you will begin to hear your breast pump speaking to you.

 The rhythmic sequence of compressed air starts to make out what sounds like a repetitive phrase you can almost hear plain as day.

 The funny thing is, most exclusively pumping moms never say they get a nice phrase like “love you” or “good job” it’s usually always an agreed upon insidious statement.

 So beware of the possessed pump mama and try not to let it drive you crazy!

-To serve your pumping needs properly, it is my duty to present to you the best resources for new moms who are hopeful, but also a little anxious about their breastfeeding journey.
+To serve your pumping needs properly, it is my duty to present to you the best resources for new moms who are hopeful, but also a little anxious about their breastfeeding and pumping journey.

-If you are feeling like you could use a little extra confidence in the breastfeeding arena, go here to see how these recommended resources can help you.
+If you are feeling like you could use a little extra confidence in the breast pumping arena, go here to see how this recommended online course by Milkology could help you.

 I hope you thought this read was entertaining and informative all at the same time.

-I want to turn your attention one more time to some resources I recommend for all new moms hoping to have painless and successful breast pumping experience, master their milk milk supply and accomplish their pumping goals.
+I want to turn your attention one more time to a resource I recommend for all new moms hoping to have a painless and successful breast pumping experience, master their milk milk supply and accomplish their pumping goals.